Benefits of Yoga for Men – A Complete Beginners Guide

 As a man new to yoga, what should you keep in mind?

-1. 1.Yoga is significantly different from other intense, fast-paced workouts.
+- 1.Yoga is significantly different from other intense, fast-paced workouts.

 Yoga is different from typical workouts.
 Running, weight lifting, and many other intensive forms of exercise involve fast-paced movement – but yoga should not.
-Yoga is most effective when you practice it with slow, controlled movement.
+Yoga is most effective when you practice it with slow, controlled movement. - 2.Don’t push yourself too hard.

 In your other workouts, you might be used to pushing yourself.
 This is usually exactly what makes you stronger, so that makes sense.
 But in yoga, pushing yourself is a good way to get injured.
 Instead, focus on building control over your body.
 You can push yourself to go deeper into your flexibility levels, but don’t push as hard as you can, or you risk tearing a muscle (or worse).
-Focus on proper technique, breathe, and work on building that connection between your brain and your body.
+Focus on proper technique, breathe, and work on building that connection between your brain and your body. - 3.Like all new things, there is a learning period.

 It doesn’t matter if you’ve been hitting the gym every day for 10 years, or you haven’t been to the gym once in 10 years.
 Because you’re doing something new, it takes time for your body to adapt.
-When you start beginner yoga for men, you’re not going to be perfect at every pose within a few weeks (or a few months), but despite that, you’ll probably experience noticeable improvements in your fitness, specifically in how you MOVE and how you FEEL, within your first few weeks – as long as you’re following along to a yoga instructor who actually walks you through the proper technique, and you’re not just mimicking the instructor (or the person in the room who looks like they know what they’re doing the best.)
+When you start beginner yoga for men, you’re not going to be perfect at every pose within a few weeks (or a few months), but despite that, you’ll probably experience noticeable improvements in your fitness, specifically in how you MOVE and how you FEEL, within your first few weeks – as long as you’re following along to a yoga instructor who actually walks you through the proper technique, and you’re not just mimicking the instructor (or the person in the room who looks like they know what they’re doing the best.) - 4.Flexibility takes a relatively long time to develop.

 Strength can be built relatively quickly when compared to flexibility.
 Within just 4-8 weeks of starting and sticking to a good strength training program, you can expect significant muscular growth.
 Flexibility, on the other hand, takes longer.
 If your goal is to significantly improve your flexibility, you’re looking more into the 3-6 month range.
 And the older you get, the harder it is – but don’t let that discourage you.
 When you practice an effective form of yoga that focuses on building your active mobility, you can usually expect to FEEL the benefits of improved flexibility within one month; and the more frequently you do it, the quicker you’ll notice it.
-Just be sure not to push yourself, or you risk tearing or straining a muscle – and that will delay your progress significantly!
+Just be sure not to push yourself, or you risk tearing or straining a muscle – and that will delay your progress significantly! - 5.Men and women have different levels of strength and mobility.
+You’ll find that some poses are easier for you, while others are more challenging.

 If you’re a guy, avoid measuring your yoga fitness level by comparing yourself to the women you see doing yoga – your bodies are different.
 It’s not a bad idea to compare yourself to other guys, just keep in mind that trying to do the pose exactly like an experienced yogi does would be like a newbie in the weight room attempting to squat 315 pounds.
 Yeah, he MIGHT do it.
 But more likely than not he’s just going to really mess himself up.